Committee on the Status of Latinos y Latinas in the Profession

 Sector Latino de Ciencia Política The Latino Caucus in Political Science or Sector Latino de Ciencia Politica was established to both promote and protect the professional development and well-being of Latinas/as in political science and those interested in the study of Latino politics.
 Founded on September 4, 1998 at the annual meeting of the American Political Science Association (APSA), the Latino Caucus is an officially recognized Related Group of the APSA.

-The Fund for Latino Scholarship Application for 2024 will open May 1, 2024.
+Applications for the 2025 Fund for Latino Scholarship are now closed.
 The Fund for Latino Scholarship encourages and supports the recruitment, retention and promotion of Latino/a political scientists.
-The fund also supports research on Latino/a politics in the U.S. by all scholars.
-Applications are due June 15, 2024.
+The Fund also supports research on Latino/a politics in the U.S. by all scholars.
 Learn more.

 Related Programs and Activities